There are many methods to switch your PC to integrated graphics instead of dedicated graphics cards.

 How to Switch to Integrated Graphics?

-There are four simple and easy to switch to integrated graphics on a PC:
+There are four simple and easy switches to integrated graphics on a PC:

 - Use the Dedicated GPU’s Control Panel to Set Preferred Graphics Card